dsteves28/CyberSecurity-Bootcamp/07. Windows Administration and Hardening/README.md

 ### 4: Create a Script: Enumerate Access Control Lists
    - A PowerShell script that will enumerate the Access Control List of each file or subdirectory within the current working directory.
+        - In Windows, access to files and directories are managed by Access Control Lists (ACLs).
+These identify which entities (known as security principals), such as users and groups, can access which resources.
+ACLs use security identifers to manage which principals can access which resources.
 ![4](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/07.%20Windows%20Administration%20and%20Hardening/4.PNG)

 ### 5: Verify the PowerShell Logging GPO